thycotic/dsv-docs/product/engine/mysql.md

 ### Dynamic Secret Setup

-First, create a root secret containing the credentials of the MySQL account that will be responsible for creating new MySQL accounts on a given MySQL server.
+First, create a base secret containing the credentials of the MySQL account that will be responsible for creating new MySQL accounts on a given MySQL server.

 The secret could look like the following: